Raveen99/youtube-backend/README.md

 -   Always remember "Database is in another continent" so it will take time to respond.
 -   Always use async-await and try-catch (because there are more chance of things not going your - - way) for db.
 -   Use app.use() for middlewares
+-   JWT is a bearer token.
+It's like a key.